What is a SCIF?

 A SCIF is a U.S. government–accredited facility where Sensitive Compartmented Information (SCI) can be stored, discussed or electronically processed.
 Primarily government and government-related contractors that require high security have the need for SCIFs.

-There are other spaces also used to process, store and discuss classified information such as Special Access Program Facilities (SAPF) and Closed Areas (NISPOM).
+There are other spaces also used to process, store and discuss classified information such as Special Access Program Facilities (SAPF) and Open Storage Areas, formally known as Closed Areas (NISPOM).
 To learn more about other types of specialized/secure facilities, read more below.

 Alarms & Access